frnapo/frnapo/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
-I'm Francesco, with a rich background in web development and graphic design, I strive to merge creativity with technology to create meaningful and impactful digital experiences.
+I'm Francesco, with a passion in web development and a rich background in graphic design, I strive to merge creativity with technology to create meaningful and impactful digital experiences.

 ## 🌐 Social Links